nephlm/evernoteShopping/README.md

 Developer tokens are some what mis-named, they are the recommended keys for accessing your evernote account from a desktop app such as Gourmet.
-Evernote's OAuth implementation doesn't support an out of band authentication not a username/password authentication making the developer token the choice by default.
+Evernote's OAuth implementation doesn't support an out of band authentication nor a username/password authentication making the developer token the choice by default.

-# Requirement
+# Requirements

 At present installation is a manual process.
 If someone besides me starts using this I'll look into writing a setup.py script.